Labrador Retriever Dog Breed Caring and Family, Social Life, Physical Traits, Diet Information

 What is the Coat Type of Labrador Retriever?

 The coat of a Labrador has two layers, called a “double-coat.
 Labs have a top layer of fur and a bottom layer against the skin.
 The top layer, known as a guard coat, is abrasive and wiry to keep water away from the softer, lighter undercoat.
-Together, the two layers regulate the Lab’s body temperature, repel water, protect it against harmful UV rays, and protect the skin.
+The two layers regulate the Lab’s body temperature, repel water, protect it against harmful U.V. rays, and protect the skin.
 Furthermore, the undercoat is an excellent insulator that keeps Labradors warm during the colder months.
 Those fur layers also keep them cool during summer by insulating them from the warm air.

 What is the Coat Length of Labrador Retrievers?

-The vast majority of Labradors have short, dense double coats, although some Labs have longer hair.
+Most Labradors have short, dense double coats, although some Labs have longer hair.

 Some people think that shaving their Labradors in summer would keep their dogs more comfortable in the heat of summer.
 Shaving a Labrador should never be considered.
-They need both the soft undercoat of fur and the coarser outer coat to regulate their body temperature, act as a barrier against the harmful UV rays, and protect the Labs’ skins from the weather.
+They need both the soft undercoat of fur and the coarser outer coat to regulate their body temperature, act as a barrier against the harmful U.V. rays, and protect the Labs’ skins from the weather.